Skip to main content

 Excepted Staff:

-A total of 229 (8%) HRSA staff are considered excepted and can legally continue their activities in the absence of appropriations.
+A total of 230 (8%) HRSA staff are considered excepted and can legally continue their activities in the absence of appropriations.
 These staff fall into three categories; 1) those whose work is necessary for the safety of human life, 2) those whose work is necessary for the protection of property, and 3) those whose work is "necessarily implied" from the authorized continuation of other activities.

-Excepted HRSA staff will continue to perform vital tasks related to imminent threats to human life, including staff providing direct patient care in Louisiana for individuals with Hansen's disease.
+Excepted HRSA staff will continue to perform vital tasks related to imminent threats to human life, including staff providing patient care for individuals with Hansen's disease.
 Additionally, staff will also be considered excepted and continue to work if their duties are necessary to ensure the ongoing support and operations of funded activities, or if they are needed for the orderly phase down and suspension of non-funded activities.
 These HRSA staff will continue to provide the necessary operational support to ensure the centers and offices can continue authorized and funded activities, including providing administrative and financial support, grants monitoring and processing, and IT Help Desk and Desktop support.

-HRSA has 73 Public Health Service Commissioned Corps Officers who will continue working under this exception.
+HRSA has 83 Public Health Service Commissioned Corps Officers who will continue working under this exception.

 << FY 2024 HHS Contingency Staffing Plan